algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ## Register reuse

+Any two cells of A and B are used to update some cell of C.

 To compute the cell $C[i][j]$, we need to compute the dot product of $A[i][:]$ and $B[:][j]$ (we are using the Python notation here to select rows and columns), which requires fetching $2n$ elements, even when $B$ is stored in column-major order.

 What if we were to compute $C[i:i+2][j:j+2]$, a $2 \times 2$ submatrix of $C$?
 We would need $A[i:i+2][:]$ and $B[:][j:j+2]$, which is $4n$ elements in total: that is $\frac{2n / 1}{4n / 4} = 2$ times better in terms of I/O efficiency.